CMPS-6100/lab-05-template/lab-06.md

 Consider the string `"(())"`.
 We can iterate over it.
 Every time we encounter a `(`, we push it onto the stack.
 When we encounter a `)`, we pop an element off of the stack.
 It will be the matching open parenthesis.
 If we ever encounter a closing parenthesis, but the stack it empty, that parenthesis is unmatched.
 If, after iterating over the entire string, the stack still has elements on them, they are unmatched open parentheses.
 Using these ideas, you can implement a matching parentheses checker.

 6. Implement `are_parentheses_matched(string)` which takes in a string and returns `True` if all parentheses are matched and `False` if there are any unmatched parentheses.
 An empty string is considered to be matched.
 Ensure that all six parentheses checker tests pass.
+(7 pts)

 ## Epiloque